 New Hampshire’s natural assets not just stop in its mountain ranges, as its bodies of waters are also ideal for carrying-out the great outdoors.
 The state has some of the finest lakes in the northeast, and two of the deserving destinations to be are the Newfound Lake and the Squam Lake.
 Profile Lake, on the other hand, is best for fly fishing.
 Hayling Island is a proud recipient of two awards for having the best stretch of beaches, while New Forest is also popular due to its fantastic shorelines.
 Other destinations ideal for nature lovers are the Pawtuckaway State Park and the Mount Washington State Park.

-For tourists who want to breath New Hampshire’s nostalgic air, visiting its museums, galleries and historic districts are the best way to immense in its relevant past.
+For tourists who want to breathe New Hampshire’s nostalgic air, visiting its museums, galleries and historic districts are the best way to immense in its relevant past.
 One of the popular spots would be Manchester, an ancient mill town and Portsmouth, a historical district nestled on the sea.
-There are various historical landmarks and structures evenly spread in New Hampshire and the list includes Fort Constitution Historic Site, Museum of New Hampshire History, White Island Historic Site and The Robert Frost Homestead.
-All these attractions describing the colorful tradition and interesting culture or New Hampshire are all worthy to be seen during the course of the tour.
+There are various historical landmarks and structures evenly spread in New Hampshire and the list includes Fort Constitution Historic Site, Museum of New Hampshire History, White Island Historic Site, and The Robert Frost Homestead.
+All these attractions describing the colorful tradition and interesting culture of New Hampshire are all worthy to be seen during the tour.